 The course passes 5-ish monasteries and one hermit’s cave.
+A good combination.
 The trails are very runnable and not so technical.
 It’s possible as a speed hike and doable as a first trail 50km as most of the trail contours around the hills rather than climbing over the top (with the exception of the first hill).

 The long way around